-If you're a java-lover who's looking to lose weight, the coffee diet might sound like the ultimate dream.
-After all, it promises to harness the power of this bean brew to boost your metabolism, decrease your appetite and burn fat.
+If you're a java-lover who's looking to shed pounds, the coffee diet for weight loss might sound like the ultimate dream.
+After all, it promises to harness the power of this bean brew to increase your metabolism, decrease your appetite and burn fat.

 Intrigued?
 Here's what you need to know before you fire up the Keurig.